mattparker/lamplighthelp/source/16-6-2_Outcomes.markdown

 - Click 'update' when you have finished.

 #### To add a number of descriptors to the same measure:
-As with categories and measures, it's possible to buld add descriptors too.
+As with categories and measures, it's possible to bulk add descriptors too.
 - Click on 'bulk add score desctiptor'.
 This will open a pop-up box.
 - Add the descriptors that you need, each one separated by a semi-colon (:).
 You do not need a space at the beginning or end of them.
 It's easier if you add these in order from the lowest score to the highest.